joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-07-17-fiddler-tennis.md

 To solve this, we're going to directly build the probability distribution for the winner's score gap.

-To do that, we're going to use series to keep track of the probabilities of all possible outcomes for each class of event.
+To do that, we're going to use partition functions to keep track of the probabilities of all possible outcomes for each class of event.

 Before we start, let's summarize the $\text{game}\rightarrow\text{set}\rightarrow\text{match}$ scheme of tennis.